hj32/dog_app/README.md

 |  6    | Write Your Algorithm  |-  |
 |  7    | Test Your Algorithm  | 0.8928 |

-Justification
+#### Justification

 The poor performance of the from scratch model in step 3 demonstrates the difficulty of the problem.
 We were able to produce a better performing model by using transfer learning using the product of deep  neural networks and significant computing power used on a large dataset, has been invested to produce the bottleneck features files used in steps 4 and 5.
-The VGG-16 and Resnet50 models are documented [here](https://keras.io/api/applications/)  By using bottleneck features most of the work has already been done for us
+The VGG-16 and Resnet50 models are documented [here](https://keras.io/api/applications/)  By using bottleneck features most of the work has already been done for us.
+So the relatively small CNN model used in step3 is suppased by models with many more layers and a more intensive regieme of training that has been attempted in step3.
+The models have achieved the performance targets set in the text of  the projec notebook.

-See this [blog](https://www.medium.com) for the results of this project
+See this [blog](https://medium.com/@hj2048/using-a-cnn-algorithm-to-identify-dog-breeds-a23e6e8c04b9) for the results of this project

 ## Conclusion